markusMM/Zero-Shot-Regression-ToolKit/README.md

 The `TorchLightningModel` has two implemented algorithm ready to use.
-One Multi-Layer Perception (MLP), designed for simple regression tasks, and one SkipNet, which is similar to the MLP, but it basically concatenated the of each previous layer to the current layers input in a weighted fashion, so that it learns to effectively *skip* the layer to a certain extent.
+One Multi-Layer Perception (MLP), designed for simple regression tasks, and one SkipNet, which is similar to the MLP, but it basically concatenates the input of the previous layer to the current layers input in a weighted fashion, so that it learns to effectively *skip* the layer to a certain extent.
+(More about Skip Connections can be read [here!](https://paperswithcode.com/method/concatenated-skip-connection))

 # Setup